Alexandru Mățel: Dinamo Zagreb

 In January 2015, Mățel signed a 4 1/2-year contract with Croatian champions Dinamo Zagreb.
 He made his debut for the club on 7 February 2015 in a 2–1 victory against Lokomotiva Zagreb and played 13 matches in the 2014–15 season as Dinamo secured both the league title and the cup.

 FC Hermannstadt

-On 9 February 2019 he signed a contract with Liga I side FC Hermannstadt.
+On 9 February 2019 Mățel signed a contract with Liga I side FC Hermannstadt.